Ógra Shinn Féin

 Ógra Shinn Féin (colloquially known as Republican Youth, Óige Phoblachtach, and formerly, officially known as Sinn Féin Republican Youth, Sinn Féin Óige Phoblachtach, from 2012 to March 2018) is the youth wing of the Irish political party Sinn Féin. Ógra Shinn Féin is active and organised throughout the island of Ireland.

 Upon its establishment in 1997 it was originally known as Sinn Féin Youth; it changed to Ógra Shinn Féin in 1998.
 A number of Sinn Féin's elected representatives are also members of Ógra Shinn Féin.

 Membership

 Membership is free and open to all Sinn Féin party members and college society members aged 15 to 29 who support a united Ireland and the establishment of a democratic socialist republic.
-After the 2019 Ard Fheis it became mandatory for all party members under the age of 26 to be an active member of their local Ógra branch after the success of Ógra's motion on this issue.
+Following a successful Ógra motion at the 2019 Sinn Féin Ard Fheis, all party members under the age of 26 are automatically Ógra Shinn Féin members and are encouraged to participate in the youth wing.